Bob Marshall’s August 2016 BLS Analysis for Recruiters; 9/2/16

 |Up from December 2011||by||2,020,000|

-Subtract the second number (‘civilian labor force’) from the first number (‘civilian noninstitutional population’) and you get 92,270,000 ‘Not in Labor Force’—up from last month’s 92,001,000.
-Since August, 2013, 1,745,000 US workers have vanished!
-Where did those 1,745,000 potential workers disappear to in one year’s time?
+Subtract the second number (‘civilian labor force’) from the first number (‘civilian noninstitutional population’) and you get 94,391,000 ‘Not in Labor Force’—up by 58,000 from last month’s 94,333,000.
+Since August, 2015, 356,000 US workers have vanished!
+Where did those 356,000 potential workers disappear to in one year’s time?
 I am assuming they still have to eat and pay their rent.
 They still need money, don’t they?
-The government tells us that these NILFs got discouraged and just gave up looking for a job.
-My monthly recurring question is: “If that is the case, how do they live when they don’t earn any money because they don’t have a job?
-Are they all relying on the government to support them??”
+The government tells us that most of these NILFs got discouraged and just gave up looking for a job.
+My monthly recurring question is: “If that is the case, how do they survive when they don’t earn any money because they don’t have a job?
+Are they ALL relying on the government to support them??”

-This month our Employment Participation Rate—the population 16 years and older working or seeking work—fell again to 62.8%.
-This month now shares the historically low rate of 62.8% recorded in April, May and June of this year and October and December of last year.
-And, before those six months, the lowest rate since March 1978—just over one year into President Carter’s term of office, 36 years ago!
+This month our Employment Participation Rate—the population 16 years and older working or seeking work—remainded at 62.8%.
+This is .4% above the historically low rate of 62.4% recorded in September and October—and, before that, the rate recorded in October 1977—9 months into Jimmy Carter’s presidency—38 years ago!

 Final take on these numbers: Fewer people looking for work will always bring down the unemployment rate.